abblake/SmartTool/README.md

 **Notes on output:**
 The script will output two files.
 One file is a large dataset that includes ALL variables from the WRDS databases accessed.
-The second file will end with **_small** which includes the variables selected, firm information, and date informatoin.
+The second file will end with **_small** which includes the variables selected, firm information, and date information only.